Q: Are the strategies taught in your courses enough to help me start profiting?

-The great traders, along with their trading rules, are not easily accessed.
-However, Michael Covel has dedicated his life to assembling their trading systems and lessons.
-Covel has spent the last 15 years on the ‘inside’ learning from the greatest traders of our time.
-View Covel’s trading mentors.
+A: The great traders, along with their trading rules, are not easily accessed.
+It’s a very closed club.
+However, Michael Covel has dedicated his career to assembling the best rules and lessons from those who know.
+He has spent the last 15 years on the inside learning from the greatest traders of our time.
+View his mentors.

-No. Day trading is fool’s gold.
-Systems and training will be worth millions to you over a lifetime if you simply understand that day trading is a waste of time.
-More on the subject: Read.
+A: No. Day trading is fool’s gold.
+Our systems and courses will be worth millions to you over a lifetime if you know deep in your bones that day trading is bullshit.

 Q: What starting capital is needed?

-No. Trend following is not instrument specific.
-Trend followers can and do trade all types of instruments.
-Some trade futures.
-Some trade FX (or Forex).
-Some trade ETFs.
-Some trade LEAPS® options.
-Some trade stocks.
-Some trade commodities.
-For example, today trend following traders can trade ETFs and get exposure to commodities markets without having to trade futures.
-You will learn what is the best option for your situation.
+A: Yes.
+Trend following is not market specific.
+For example, today trend following traders can trade ETFs and get exposure to stock and commodities markets without having to trade futures.
+You will learn the best option for your situation.

 Q: Is trend following risky?

-Most finance departments don’t know about trend following.
-If they do, they call it ‘luck’.
-In fact, many of the greatest traders had little to no experience trend trading before starting.
-Trend following legend John W. Henry, for example, did not have a college degree.
-However, the great trend traders have been motivated to learn and work hard.
+A: No. Most finance departments either are unaware of trend following or ignore it.
+Many of the greatest traders had little to no experience trend trading before starting.
+Trend following legend John W. Henry (owner of Boston Red Sox and Liverpool Football), for example, did not have a college degree.

-Q: How much math is involved in trend following for success?
+Q: How much math is involved for success?

-Q: Do the great trend followers watch the markets during the day?
+Q: Do trend followers watch screens during market hours?